Lowry War: Commemoration and remembrance

 The release of The Swamp Outlaws spurred numerous retrospective features on the Lowry War in books and newspapers throughout the late 1800s.
 Lowry is remembered by many Lumbee people as a folk hero and a Robin Hood-like figure, and his exploits have a prominent place in Lumbee folklore.
 As late as the 1930s, some Lumbees claimed he was living far away in Florida, Arizona, or Oklahoma but would occasionally visit Robeson County.
 Communications scholar Lorraine Ahearn wrote that the portrayal of the Lowry War in the confines of the "outlaw tropes" of the 1870s by the media helped establish its modern "mythic narrative" in the Lumbee community as a story of "Native American resistance to white supremacy".
-The Lumbee Tribe annually accords a person with the Henry Berry Lowry Award for distinguished community service.
+The Lumbee Tribe of North Carolina annually accords a person with the Henry Berry Lowry Award for distinguished community service.

 The life of Henry Berry Lowry and the events of the war have been subject to fictional portrayal in several books and plays.
 In 1976 the Robeson County Historical Drama, Inc. produced a play dramatizing the life of Lowry, Strike At The Wind.
 Performances were conducted annually throughout the 1970s and 1980s in Pembroke as well as at the 1982 World's Fair in Knoxville, Tennessee.
 In the late 1990s and early 2000s shows became more sporadic due to financial costs.
 In 2007, North Carolina erected a highway historical marker in Pembroke to commemorate Lowry.